-Ref ID: LGS4 Site Name and Location: Misson Cemetery, Top Road Site Ownership: Misson Parish Council Owners Comments to LGS Designation: Parish Council aware of proposal Planning Status No development applications Land Allocation: No allocations Area of Proposed Site (Ha): 0.31 Hectares Is the site an 'Extensive Tract of Land'?: The site is relativel landscape y small in comparison to surrounding farming Is the site 'Local in Character'?: The site is located o n the edge of the settlemen t Is the site 'In Close Proximity to the Community it serves?': The site is accessible to the whole community and is within walking distance from all parts of Misson village.
-Beauty: an attractive area to ell maintained and valued bo o visit for remembrance an rees including yew and nati d reflection.
+Ref ID: LGS4 Site Name and Location: Misson Cemetery, Top Road Site Ownership: Misson Parish Council Owners Comments to LGS Designation: Parish Council aware of proposal Planning Status No development applications Land Allocation: No allocations Area of Proposed Site (Ha): 0.31 Hectares Is the site an 'Extensive Tract of Land'?: The site is relativel landscape y small in comparison to surrounding farming Is the site 'Local in Character'?: The site is located o n the edge of the settlemen t Is the site 'In Close Proximity to the Community it serves?': le to the whole community a rts of Misson village. and is within walking Beauty: an attractive area to ell maintained and valued by visit for remembrance an rees including yew and nati d reflection.
 It has a Historic Significance: 7 Recreational Value: Residents enjoy the amenity of the space for qu iet contemplation.
 Tranquillity: surrounded by farm and spend time in quiet reflection and remembrance in peaceful Richness in Wildlife: Cemeteries are recognized as important areas for wildlife and biodiversity.
 For example, hedges, trees, shrubs, wildflowers, mosses and lichens provide good a biodiverse environment for plant and animal life.
 Any other Reason: Conclusion: nt to the village as a place van a pleasant and tranquil en eflection.